littledan/proposal-reserved-decorator-like-syntax/README.md

 It might be notable that it's hard to find historical examples of this technique, but it's all over the place in proposals!
 Repurposing existing keywords for something which is semantically fairly different risks being confusing for programmers.
 The JavaScript learner could ask, "but what does the `try` keyword actually do?" when the answer is "it's repurposes for multiple things which are only loosely related".
 That might not be such a good experience, even if it leads to something which is syntactically unambiguous and easy to parse without weird edge cases.

-### Custom code transforms

-Many people are experimenting with using various kinds of code generation in JavaScript, e.g., with [Babel](https://babeljs.io/) plugins.
-Babel's parser only permits standards-track syntax (plus JSX and type systems) to be parsed, so transforms end up giving new semantics to existing syntax.
-Sometimes, the semantics provided can be considered in line with standard JavaScript, and sometimes, they may be somewhat distinct.
-Because there's no syntactic place to "opt in" to other semantics, new interpretations of existing constructs are the only option.

-There's a composability issue here: If these transforms are done globally, rather than specifically to just constructs that need them, the code base and the transform sort of go together, and it might not be possible to develop two different types of code together, if the transforms need to be used on the file as a whole.

-To resolve this, the `@scope: expression` construct could be used to specifically call for a transform on a particular piece of code which is affected.
-Scopes with project-specific names, such as `@ember:` or `@ts:`, could be used to call out to tool- or project-specific transforms, allowing these plugins to be used together in the same code bases.
-These would all be syntax errors executed in JavaScript without transformation by tools (since only known scopes with specification-defined behavior are accepted), without including their own custom syntax.

 ## The idea of this proposal

 Let's see if we can reduce the syntax variation of new proposals by introducing a new pattern which can be flexibly used in many of these different potential future language features: to modify an existing construct with a new feature, prepend it with a built-in decorator `@scope: decorator`